ayman-93/ticTacToe/README.md

 ];
 ```

-than i use loops and ifs to retuen the right pattren
+then I use loops and ifs to return the right pattern

 ```
 function checkWin(playerStack) {